nerab/paradeiser/VISION.md

       Most efficient location: Home Office
       Least efficient location: Coffeshop

 By default, the command groups by `--day`.
 Alternative options are `--week`, `--month` or `--year`.
 Without a value, the argument assumes the current day / week / month / year.
-The first day of the period can be specified as argument, e.g. `pom report --day=2013-07-18`.
-The period is parsed with [Chronic](http://chronic.rubyforge.org/), which also enables symbolic values like `pom report --month="last month"`.
+The first day of the period can be specified as argument, e.g. `par report --day=2013-07-18`.
+The period is parsed with [Chronic](http://chronic.rubyforge.org/), which also enables symbolic values like `par report --month="last month"`.

 The report can also be grouped by location:

-      $ pom report location
+      $ par report location
       Pomodoro Location Report

       Home Office: 38 finished, 12 cancelled, 21 interrupts